SFML/SFML-Website/pages/tutorials/3.0/network/packet.md

 ## Fixed-size primitive types

 Since primitive types cannot be exchanged reliably on a network, the solution is simple: don't use them.
-SFML provides fixed-size types for data exchange: `sf::Int8, sf::Uint16, sf::Int32`, etc. These types are just typedefs to primitive types, but they are mapped to the type which has the expected size according to the platform.
-So they can (and must!) be used safely when you want to exchange data between two computers.
+The C++ standard header `<cstdint>` provides fixed-size types for data exchange: `std::int8_t, std::uint16_t, std::int32_t`, etc. These types can (and must!) be used safely when you want to exchange data between two computers.

 SFML only provides fixed-size *integer* types.
 Floating-point types should normally have their fixed-size equivalent too, but in practice this is not needed (at least on platforms where SFML runs), `float` and `double` types always have the same size, 32 bits and 64 bits respectively.